seblj/nvim-formatter/README.md

 ### Exposed commands

 - `Format`: Formats everything in the buffer including injections
-- `FormatWrite`: Same as `Format` but sets an autocmd on `ExitPre` to format before `:wq`.
-- `FormatSync`: Use to format synchronously

-In addition to this, both commands is able to take an argument of either `basic` or `injections`.
+In addition to this, the command is able to take an argument of either `basic` or `injections`.

 - `basic` will only format the buffer _excluding_ treesitter injections.
 - `injections` will _only_ format the injections in the buffer

 These are optional, and the default behaviour without these will format both with and without treesitter.
+First it will try to format normally, and then it will try to format the injections.
+Everything will be applied at once to maintain a single undo history.
+Currently, it will format normally if injections fail.

 It is also possible to specify a list of files or a glob-pattern to the command, and `nvim-formatter` will then format all files matching with the formatter